australias-best-silo-art

 Date completed: May 2022

-The Yangga Dyata stands proud as a celebration of the significant story of Yanggendyinanyuk, a Wotjobaluk warrior's story of leadership, resilience and legacy.
+The Yangga Dyata mural stands proud as a celebration of the significant story of Yanggendyinanyuk, a Wotjobaluk warrior who exemplified leadership, resilience, and legacy.

 Rochester